Comprehensive Zoning

 Zoning is a tool used to guide how land is developed or preserved.
 The zoning map classifies land in the County into zoning districts where different types of land uses, such as residential, commercial, and industrial, are allowed.
 The zoning code includes a set of bulk regulations, such as lot coverage, density, and building height, that help determine the form of development.

-The public will have multiple opportunities to review and comment on proposed updates to zoning in Regions 1, 3, and 9.
-In addition to the generalized review windows outlined below, staff will hold drop-in sessions in each Region where the public can review and comment on the draft map in person.
+The public will have multiple opportunities to review and comment on proposed updates comprehensive zoning changes during the comprehensive zoning process occurring between 2022 and 2026 with the Region Plan process.
+In addition to the generalized review windows outlined below, staff will hold drop-in sessions in each Region where the public can review and comment on the draft maps in person.
+The public may also provide testimony at both the Planning Advisory Board and County Council review stages.
+See Hub sites for meeting dates and draft materials.

 Graphic